Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     Model has 55 quadratic objective terms
     ...

-Note that these parameters prescribe the transaction cost *relative* to the total portfolio value.
+Note that these parameters prescribe the transaction fees *relative* to the total portfolio value.
 In the above example we used the ``fees_buy=0.005``, meaning that each transaction for a long position has a fixed-cost of 0.5% of the total portfolio value.